Creative Writing Institute

 - You will also read and discuss the work of established authors, investigating the strategies they use to craft their poetry and prose.
 Discussions are lively and you will have an opportunity to work one-on-one with faculty.

-- Everyone will receive a certificate of completion as well as an anthology of all your work from the Creative Writing Institute Virtual Camp.
+- Everyone will receive a certificate of completion as well as an anthology representing writing from all students attending the Creative Writing Institute Virtual Camp.
 If you later choose to apply for admission to Alfred University as an undergraduate student, you will have the admissions application fee waived and will be eligible for an Alfred University VISA scholarship.

 - Dedicated access to a computer with reliable internet connectivity is required.